Use this LOI to set out the basis for a future agreement between your business and another business.

-Use this letter of intent (LOI)
+Use this letter of intent template:

 if you are interested in signing an agreement with another business

-to formalise ongoing discussions with another business
+to formalise ongoing discussions between two businesses

 to protect your valuable business information and key employees

 details of the proposed agreement

-- target completion date
+target completion date

 pre-conditions to the proposed agreement

 the parties' key obligations

-- options to include legally binding obligations of confidentiality, exclusivity and non-solicitation
+options to include legally binding obligations of confidentiality, exclusivity and non-solicitation

-What's a letter of intent?
+What is the purpose of a letter of intent?

 You can use this letter of intent both during ongoing negotiations and once negotiations are complete.
-A letter of intent sets out both parties obligations to each other during this phase of negotiation (such as preconditions) and sets a basis for what the final agreement will look like when drawn up.
+An LOI sets out both parties' obligations to each other during this phase of negotiation (such as preconditions) and a basis for what the final agreement will look like when drawn up.